What is Flathead?

 - Let your baby sleep on his tummy during the daytime.
 But you should still supervise your baby.
 Some babies might get breathing problems if their nostrils are pressed while sleeping on their stomachs, or if there are any fluffy toys or soft pillows around their head.
 This is very dangerous and may cause SIDS (Sudden Infant Death Syndrome).
 So always keep an eye on your baby.

-- If your baby’s side part of the head is flat then he will sleep on that side only everyday with which it can get worse.
+- If your baby’s side part of the head is flat then he will sleep on that side only every day which it can get worse.
 So keep pillows on both sides of the head to avoid side flathead.
 There are many infant pillows available in the market today.

 - If the baby’s head doesn’t come under normal shape then your doctor might suggest helmet therapy in which your doctor will give you a small helmet for your baby that should be used according to your doctor’s advice.